 Leroy would walk through out the whole place cleaning little spaces that was missed

-or or overlooked, never complaining or critisizing any one, just picking up and
+or overlooked, never complaining or critisizing any one, just picking up and

 looking after the rest of us, always with a smile on his face, that was Leroy.